Which Commandment is the Greatest? – Matthew 22:34-40, Mark 12:28-34

 Thirty-first Sunday in Ordinary Time, Year B

-Today’s Morning Prayer
+Today’s Night Prayer

 Well!
 Well!
 Well!
-Today we finally hear Jesus Christ telling us the two cardinal commandments that sum-up all other constitutions, laws, Acts of Parliament, rules and regulations, terms and conditions and all other guidelines that people put in place to govern themselves.
+Today we finally hear Jesus Christ telling us the two cardinal commandments that sum up all other constitutions, laws, Acts of Parliament, rules and regulations, terms and conditions, and all other guidelines that people put in place to govern themselves.

 If we love God, we would take care of the environment, and all that lives in both the land and the sea, just as He commanded man during creation.